platformsh/platformsh-docs/contributing/content-style.md

 ### Use direct sentences

-You generally want be as direct as possible to keep the ideas simple.
+You generally want to be as direct as possible to keep the ideas simple.
-By avoiding overly wordy phrases, you help make it clearer what needs to be done.
+By avoiding overly wordy phrases, you help make clearer what needs to be done.
 <!-- vale Platform.condescending = YES -->

 For example, try to avoid using sentences starting with `There is/are` or `It is` too often.